tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 ## Proper Security Context {#nocontextsharing}

-We can design solutions in which the multiplexed server or a fronting service act as a relay to reach the protected service.
-Some of those solutions involve just one TLS handshake between the client and the multiplexed server, or between the client and the fronting service.
+We can design solutions in which a fronting service act as a relay to reach the protected service.
+Some of those solutions involve just one TLS handshake between the client and the fronting service.
-The master secret is verified by verifying a certificate provided by either of these entities, but not by the protected service.
+The master secret is verified by verifying a certificate provided by the fronting service, but not by the protected service.

-These solutions expose the client to a Man-In-The-Middle attack by the multiplexed server or by the fronting service.
-Even if the client has some reasonable trust in these services, the possibility of MITM attack is troubling.
+These solutions expose the client to a Man-In-The-Middle attack by the fronting service.
+Even if the client has some reasonable trust in this services, the possibility of MITM attack is troubling.

-The multiplexed server or the fronting services could be pressured by adversaries.
-By design, they could be forced to deny access to the protected service, or to divulge which client accessed it.
-But if MITM is possible, the adversaries would also be able to pressure them into intercepting or spoofing the communications between client and protected service.
+The fronting service could be pressured by adversaries.
+By design, it could be forced to deny access to the protected service, or to divulge which client accessed it.
+But if MITM is possible, the adversaries would also be able to pressure the fronting service into intercepting or spoofing the communications between client and protected service.

 ## Fronting Server Spoofing {#frontingspoofing}